Registering an Adult as a British Citizen through Residency

 Registration as a British Citizen in Special Circumstances

-- You had previously given up your British citizenship, but now you want to regain it.
+- You previously renounced your British citizenship and wish to resume it.

 - You were born to a British mother before 1983.